Russian opposition leader Navalny hospitalized for allergic reaction

-MOSCOW (Reuters) - Russian opposition leader Alexei Navalny, currently serving time in jail for calling for unauthorized protests, was hospitalized after suffering an acute allergic reaction on Sunday, his spokeswoman said.
+MOSCOW (Reuters) - Russian opposition leader Alexei Navalny, serving time in jail for calling for unauthorized protests, was hospitalized after suffering an acute allergic reaction on Sunday, his spokeswoman said.

 Navalny was jailed this week for 30 days for calling for an unauthorized march to protest against the exclusion of several opposition candidates from a local election later this year.